Strivin0311/ai-learning/tasks/adv-attacks/defence.md

 # Defences for Adversarial Attacks
-*Here's some resources about Defences for Adversarial Attacks*
+*Here're some resources about Defences for Adversarial Attacks*